[This blog was first posted on 17th July 2020. It has been updated on 16th February 2022.]

 COVID-19 has left a profound impact on every industry and its users throughout the world.
 Travel industry is, sadly, one of the most affected industries as everyone is compelled to stay at home and restrict their wanderlust.
 However, life has started getting back to normal and the concerned governing bodies of different countries have given a green signal to open some tourist spots.
 In view of this, the travel industry and marketers can finally heave a sigh of relief and look forward to getting their business rolling.

 To recompense for the canceled flights, rescheduled events, and travel restrictions, it will be of utmost importance to market your travel business correctly in the post COVID-19 world.
 Communication will become more important than ever and email is being looked upon as the most effective medium to convey the updates, new policies, and offers to the customers and prospects alike.

 Let’s understand how the travel industry can use emails in a world that’s prepared for a new normal:

 Let the customers know that you are OPEN

 First and foremost, you need to inform your subscribers that you have resumed your services and can cater to their travel needs.
 You can express gratitude to them for their support or let them know about any discounts that you are offering.
 Just make sure that your emails reflect empathy and consideration for the customers amidst these trying times.
 It should not come off as a salesy pitch.

-Take a look at this email sent by Travelocity on 16th March 2020 when there was a complete lockdown at most of the places.
+Take a look at this travel email sent by Travelocity on 16th March 2020 when there was a complete lockdown at most of the places.
 It informs the reader about the precautions to be taken to stay safe from the virus.
-The email maintains a thoughtful tone throughout and assures the travelers with flexible travel options.
+The email maintains a thoughtful tone throughout and assures the travelers with flexible travel options, making it among the finest travel email examples out there.
 At the end, they let the email recipient know that Travelocity will be ready to serve them whenever they are ready to travel again.